AdamDanischewski/g2nasm/README.md

 # m2nasm
 Converts MASM to NASM<br>
-After sufficient masm coverage and stability is achieved the goal is to port to C and ask the gcc team to add nasm as an output option.
+After sufficient masm coverage and stability is achieved the goal is to port to C and try to get nasm added as an output option for gcc.

 ```shell
 Usage: m2nasm.bsh [-h] <file>